-At our first knitting circle meeting we will share more info and ideas.
-So, join us.
+At our knitting meeting we share and ideas.
 If you have never knitted before that is ok we will teach you.
 Carol, AJ, and Bernita are all long-time knitters and happy to teach you.
 AJ started knitting by her grandmother’s side at a very early age making doll blankets, (no need for winter scarf in San Francisco) and by middle school age knitting sweaters.
 Small blankets or scarves are great starter projects for the beginner.
 If you have your own project you would like to work on and share in the fun, please come as well.
 Everyone welcome.

-AJ would like to share a message from the January Knitting4Peace Newsletter from the founder Susan McKee.
+Message from the January Knitting4Peace Newsletter from the founder Susan McKee: